 Medicare costs rose about 5 percent to $549 billion last year as the program covered about 49 million people.
 The program is central to congressional debate over the nation’s debt, with Republicans proposing to convert Medicare to a system in which the elderly would receive subsidies to buy private insurance, instead of the government paying hospitals and doctors for their care.

 Medicare has three parts -- A, B, and D -- that cover hospital inpatient services, outpatient care and prescription drugs.
 Each of those parts is paid for with trusts funded by taxpayers.
-Part C, known as Medicare Advantage, includes care paid for by health plans run by insurance companies such as UnitedHealth Group Inc. (UNH) and Humana Inc. (HUM)
+Part C, known as Medicare Advantage, includes care paid for by health plans run by insurance companies such as UnitedHealth Group Inc. (UNH:US) and Humana Inc. (HUM:US)

 The Part A trust fund, which pays for hospital care, is the one that will run out of money.
 Parts B and C share a separate trust fund that doesn’t face insolvency because it automatically draws money from the U.S. Treasury.